What do hormones have to do with weight loss for Moms?

 Lack of sleep

-Lack of sleep is a big factor affecting cortisol levels and unbalancing our hormones.
+Lack of sleep is a big factor affecting cortisol levels and unbalancing our hormones and weight loss efforts.
 The less sleep you have, and the later you go to sleep, the higher your levels of cortisol in the morning.

 So for every mum chasing her tail trying to do it all, be it all and have it all, surviving on a few hours sleep a night and constantly stressing about everything and everybody else… (that’ll be most of us then)… we have some work to do if we’re going to get these hormones back in balance.